-As businesses grow they often look to outside vendors and contractors to help improve efficiency and reduce costs.
-These third party vendors come in many different forms, janitorial services, human resources, accounting, etc. This creates a huge headache for determining liability in employment and labor disputes.
+As businesses grow, they often look to outside vendors and contractors to help improve efficiency and reduce costs.
+These third-party vendors come in many different forms, janitorial services, human resources, accounting, etc. This creates a huge headache for determining liability in employment and labor disputes.
 To help delineate some of the ambiguity of liability in employment lawsuits, the US Department of Labor – Wage and Hour Division (WHD) has issued new guidance.
-While the following analysis focuses solely on FLSA violations, the same basic formula may be applied to violations of FMLA, ADA and MSPA cases as well.
+While the following analysis focuses solely on FLSA violations, the same basic formula may be applied to violations of FMLA, ADA, and MSPA cases as well.

 Horizontal vs. Vertical Joint Employment

 Horizontal Joint Employment – When two or more employers separately employee an individual.
-There are separate organizational structures and the employee works separate hours for each.
+There are separate organizational structures, and the employee works different hours for each.
 Meaning that each employer is afforded 40 hours before any overtime rate is due.
 This is often seen in franchise operations where a common brand has a shared management structure and may have employees work at two or more different locations.
 Each location would be responsible for paying the employee at each location.

 Determining economic dependence and liability for Fair Labor & Standards Act (FLSA) cases.